hashicorp/terraform-provider-aws/website/docs/r/comprehend_document_classifier.html.markdown

 ### `output_data_config` Configuration Block

+* `kms_key_id` - (Optional) KMS Key used to encrypt the output documents.
+  Can be a KMS Key ID, a KMS Key ARN, a KMS Alias name, or a KMS Alias ARN.
 * `output_s3_uri` - (Computed) Full path for the output documents.
 * `s3_uri` - (Required) Destination path for the output documents.
   The full path to the output file will be returned in `output_s3_uri`.